ivogeorg/msl-clang-002/README.md

 Think what traversal you need to print the words in the tree in alphabetical order.

+#### Red-black trees

 The tree has to be a *self-referential* C `struct`, containing a dynamically allocated `word`, its integer `count`, and pointers to the `left` and `right` subtrees.
 In other words, a tree is equivalent to a single node of the tree.

 ### Functionality

+For this assignment, you will have an API in a header file that you need to implement against.
+The test suite will use this API to test your implementation.

+#### Overview
 1. Read words from the file.
 Don't read in the whole file and then process it.
 Read it in chunks using a buffer.
 2. Tree lookup for the next word in the input.
-3. If a word is in the tree, increment the count; if it isn't, dynamically allocate a new node; position and link it properly, and initialize the count to 1.
+3. If a word is in the tree, increment the count; if it isn't, dynamically allocate a new node; position and link it properly, and initialize the count to 1. _**Note:** The red-black properties need to hold between operations!_
-4. When you are done with the input, you should have a complete tree.
+4. When you are done with the input, you should have a complete approximately-balanced tree.
 Use it to print out the output file.
 5. Destroy the tree, making sure you `free()` dynamic structures in the proper order.
 6. Your tree functions should be *recursive*.

+#### Functions

+1. `RBInsert`
+2. `RBDelete`
+3. `RBFind`

 ### README

 Overwrite the **README.md** file and describe your project (approach, data structures, algorithms, etc.).
 Use this opportunity to get to know [*markdown*](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 It's a useful skill.